-- Place the chestnuts in a pan with a splash of water, vanilla (and sweetener if using) and cook for 15-20 minutes, until the chestnuts are soft enough to easily pierce with a fork (you can buy vacuum-packed cooked chestnuts and skip this step)
+Place the chestnuts in a pan with enough water to roughly cover, and cook for around 15 minutes, until the chestnuts are soft enough to easily pierce with a fork (you can buy vacuum-packed cooked chestnuts and skip this step)

 - Once cooled, transfer into a freezer-friendly container and place in freezer until completely frozen

-- Place the frozen chestnut mash into your blending device of choice along with the yogurt of your choice, and add maple syrup to taste
+Place the frozen chestnuts into your blending device of choice along with the vanilla, yogurt and maple syrup (and brandy)

 - Blend until it forms a thick ice-cream-like texture – you will probably have to mix it around a few times during this process to make sure it’s all evenly blended

 - Serve up and enjoy!